JainManjari/ReferralSystem/ReadMe.md

 - Mongo DB has been deployed on Atlas.
 No need to install it on desktop.

-- Open the project directory on cmd promt and intsall nodemon
+- Open the project directory on cmd prompt and install nodemon
 ```
 npm install -g nodemon
 ```